PaddlePaddle/Serving/python/examples/pipeline/ocr/README.md

-# Pipeline OCR Service
+# OCR Pipeline WebService

 (English|[简体中文](./README_CN.md))

-This document will take OCR as an example to show how to use PipelineServing to start multi-model tandem services.
+This document will take OCR as an example to show how to use Pipeline WebService to start multi-model tandem services.

 ## Get Model
 ```